debojeetjha10/sublime_text/linux/README.md

 1.If you had a fresh Installation of sublime-text-3 open file manager then go to `\home\.config\sublime-text-3\`

-then replace the packages folder with the packages folder from this repo.
+then replace the packages folder with the packages folder from this repo.*you will get some cool code snippets*

 2. If you are a exsisting user of sublime-text-3 then copy all the builds from the folder [builds](builds) and paste them inside `\home\.config\sublime-text-3\Packages\User`